raspberrypilearning/club-mentoring/en/step_1.md

 <span style="color: #0faeb0">**Mentors**</span> are the backbone of Code Club.
 Without them, Code Clubs would not exist!
 </p>

-This course will primarily focus on training mentors who support young learners through providing encouragement, guidance or technical help.
-Tasks for you to complete are marked by a box with a green background and a grey checkbox in the top-right corner.
-We recommend using a pen and paper, or device to take notes to assist your learning.
+This course will focus on training mentors who support young learners through providing encouragement, guidance or technical help.
+Tasks are marked by a green background and a grey checkbox in the top-right corner.
+Use a pen and paper, or device to take notes to assist your learning.

 Once completed, you should:
 + Understand the different activities mentors in a Code Club do